psrearick/pm-reports/Docs/System Specification.md

 - `Transactions (Master)` holds the canonical dataset.
 Every record carries:
   - `Transaction ID` (UUID), `Deleted` (boolean flag), `Deleted Timestamp`, etc., with additional hidden columns to support soft deletes.
+- `Entry Controls` stores the user-facing controls for start/end dates, optional property filter, report label, and checkbox overrides.
+Values from this sheet drive both staging and report generation.
 - `Entry & Edit (Staging)` loads a filtered view based on property/date and includes the following behaviors:
   - Non-deleted rows appear by default.
   - A "Show Deleted" checkbox toggles visibility of soft-deleted rows; when visible they display as checked in the `Deleted` column.
   - The staging grid includes two checkbox columns: `Deleted` (soft delete) and `Delete Permanently` (hard delete on sync).
   - Removing a row from the staging sheet during editing toggles the `Deleted` flag when changes are saved.
   - Unchecking `Deleted` while saving reinstates the record in the master sheet.
+- Leaving the `Property` control blank loads/saves data for all properties at once; selecting a property limits the staging grid (and subsequent save operations) to that property only.
 - Airbnb detection uses the `Internal Notes` field; if a property has `Has Airbnb = TRUE` and the notes contain `airbnb` (case-insensitive), the amount contributes to the Airbnb total for that property.

 ## Reporting & Template System